Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 Joey McIntyre

-Joseph Mulrey McIntyre (aka Joe McIntyre, Joey McIntyre), born December 31, 1972 in Needham, Massachusetts, is a singer-songwriter and actor.
-He is best known as the youngest member of the 1980s-1990s group New Kids on the Block (NKOTB).
+Joseph Mulrey "Joey" McIntyre (born December 31, 1972) is an American singer-songwriter and actor.
+He is best known as the youngest member of the group, New Kids on the Block.

-Just before his 13th birthday, McIntyre joined New Kids on the Block, replacing Jamie Kelly.
-Since the other four members of the group were already long-time school friends, he initially found it difficult to blend into the group.
-However, New Kids on the Block became one of the most successful boy bands to date, producing three number one albums on the US Billboard charts.
-In 1991, Forbes magazine had the band as the highest earning entertainers, beating the likes of Madonna and Michael Jackson.
-The band eventually disbanding in 1994, following a media backlash and thus the declining sales.
-The band however, still remained strong overseas, and are still regarded as pioneers today.
+Just before his 13th birthday, he joined New Kids on the Block, replacing Jamie Kelley.
+Since the other four members of the group were already long-time school friends, he initially found it difficult to mesh with the group.
+The New Kids on the Block became one of the most successful boy bands to date, producing two number one albums on the US Billboard charts.
+In 1991, Forbes listed the band as the highest-earning entertainers, beating Madonna and Michael Jackson.
+The band eventually disbanded in 1994.

-Following the group's split, McIntyre busied himself with songwriting and sought a record deal.
+Following the group's split, McIntyre busied himself with songwriting and sought a recording contract.
 He made his acting debut in the film The Fantasticks, which was based on the long-running off-Broadway musical.
 This 1995 film, starring Joel Grey and Jean Louisa Kelly, was released in theatres five years later.

 McIntyre played Jon in Jonathan Larson's Tick, Tick...
-BOOM! for both the off-Broadway (Fall 2001) and Broadway national tour (2003) versions of the play.
-In 2002, he appeared for a season on the popular television show Boston Public.
+BOOM! for both the off-Broadway (Fall 2001) and national tour (2003) versions of the play.
+In 2002, he appeared for a season on the television program Boston Public.
 The following year, he released the live acoustic album One Too Many with Emanuel Kiriakou.

-McIntyre and his wife Barrett married on August 9 2003, exactly a year after they had met.
-His fourth solo album 8:09, released in 2004, was largely influenced by his wife.
+McIntyre and his bride Barrett Williams married on August 9, 2003, exactly a year after they had met.
+His fourth solo album 8:09 was released in 2004.
 Also in 2004, McIntyre starred in the film Tony n' Tina's Wedding, which co-starred Mila Kunis.

-In 2005, he played Fiyero, the leading male role in the Broadway musical Wicked.
+In 2004, he played Fiyero, the leading male role in the Broadway musical Wicked for which he received rave reviews.
+He replaced Norbert Leo Butz on July 20, 2004 and remained with the show until January 9, 2005 where he was later replaced by David Ayers.
 He also competed on the first season of the reality television show Dancing with the Stars, winning third place with dance professional partner Ashly DelGrosso.

 He appeared as Fonzie in Happy Days, a musical based on the hit TV show at the Falcon Theater in Los Angeles from February 15 to March 12, 2006 and a second run from June 23 to August 13, 2006.

-McIntyre recently wrapped the film On Broadway, which was filmed in his hometown of Boston.
-He recently released an album of covers entitled Talk To Me on December 20th.
+McIntyre appeared in the film On Broadway, which was filmed in his hometown of Boston.
+He also released an album of cover versions entitled Talk To Me in December 2006.

 Discography